hot-dogs/whots-cookiecutters/projects/whots-annual-report/whots{{cookiecutter.current_whots_deployment_number}}-data-report/docs/source/4_section.md

 Daily files containing navigation data recorded every second were concatenated with the thermosalinograph data.
-The thermosalinograph data were then screened for gross errors, with upper and lower bounds of 18°C and 35°C for temperature and 3 and 6 Siemens m -1 for conductivity.
+The thermosalinograph data were then screened for gross errors, with upper and lower bounds of 18°C and 35°C for temperature and 3 and 6 Siemens {math}`m^{-1}` for conductivity.
 There were 488 points outside the valid temperature range and no points outside the valid conductivity range.

 A 5-point running median filter was used to detect one- or two-point temperature and conductivity glitches in the thermosalinograph data.
 Glitches in temperature and conductivity detected by the 5-point median filter were immediately replaced by the median.
-Threshold values of 0.3°C for temperature and 0.1 Siemens m-1 for conductivity were used for the median filter.
+Threshold values of 0.3°C for temperature and 0.1 Siemens {math}`m^{-1}` for conductivity were used for the median filter.
 After running the filter, there were 283 internal temperature, 1998 external temperature, and 341 conductivity points replaced by the median.
 A 3-point triangular running mean filter was used to smooth the temperature and